VISION

 4 | Designing Through the Five Senses

-In the design process, we consider how cultural and engineering conditions influence people’s behavior through the five senses, and we shape the relationships among these conditions.
+In the design process, we consider how cultural and engineering conditions influence people’s behavior through the five senses, and shape the relationships among those conditions.

-For example, we examine how the way light enters a space, how sound resonates, and how temperature and materials are felt affect how people inhabit and move through a place, and reflect this in our designs.
+We examine how light enters a space, how sound resonates, and how temperature, wind, and the texture of materials affect the way people inhabit and move through a place, creating conditions in which the body and the environment naturally resonate.

-An environment where nature, place, and people connect effortlessly, allowing the value of the site to emerge naturally.
+In such environments, nature, place, people, materials, and memory overlap without force, allowing the value of the site to emerge naturally.

-This is the kind of environment produced through the Bunka engineering design approach.
+This is the kind of environment we seek through the Bunka Engineering design approach.

 PROFILE